 I made it a career because that is something I love.
 It’s something I strongly believe in.
 So why not get paid to do it?
 Then, I enjoy every aspect of my sober life including my job.
 Especially, when as a recovering addict and convicted felon, I never thought I’d amount to anything.

 Why not do the same?
-Turn your mess into a message and help someone else experience a life of sober badassery like you have.
+Turn your mess into a message and help someone else experience a life of sober badassery as you have.
 Trust me, it’s worth it.

-It’s so worth it that you NEED to PIN THIS POST using the below image. ? but seriously, I would appreciate it.
+It’s so worth it that you NEED to PIN THIS POST using the below image.
+I would appreciate it.